alexjones7268/Portfolio/src/pages/presentations/building-decentralised-applications.md

 // event Transfer(address indexed from, address indexed to, uint256 value);
 const transferEvents = await uniContract.queryFilter(
-  uniContract.filters.Transfer(null, JOSHUA)
+  uniContract.filters.Transfer(null, CHASE)
 );

-console.log(transferEvents); // Logs: Data for all of the UNI transfers to Joshua
+console.log(transferEvents); // Logs: Data for all of the UNI transfers to Chase
 ```

 ???

 Here is an example of querying events on-chain using Ethers.
 We're using a function here queryFilter which queries the events for that specific contract.
 This function takes a filter as an input, and we are using a filer here of the Transfer event.
 Looking above in that comment, this is showing what the event looks like for an ERC20 token.
 You'll notice that the from and to parameters are indexed.
 What this means is that we can filter on them when we query them.
 The Transfer filter takes in a parameter for each indexed value.
 Entering null means that there won't be filtering on that value.
-You can see I've entered null for the from value here, and JOSHUA for the to.
-Meaning this will return a list of all of the transfer events to Joshua.
+You can see I've entered null for the from value here, and CHASE for the to.
+Meaning this will return a list of all of the transfer events to Chase.

 Another option for querying events is using the getLogs function.
 This has a few benefits, such as being able to query events from multiple contracts at once.
 And multiple events at once.
 So is better suited when querying lots of data.